 The main problem, newspapers are not willing to innovate or not accepting the internet as a serious alternate medium.
 Many newspapers blame Craigslist for their death.
 Time Inc has come up with a novel idea, something like the offline version of RSS feeds – users can select which magazines/sections they like and you get a mashup of all those articles in snail mail.
 I think it is pretty cool.
 The article says a few things did go wrong, so what?
 I am sure they will keep improving at a fast pace and do everything they can to make it a success.

 A startup, Attributor, helps publishers to identify who is copying your content (unauthorized) – two things can happen once you identify the abuser – you can them to remove your content from their site or use Attributor’s technology to do a revenue share with the sites who are using your content (with your permission).

 Attributor plans to make its technology available free of charge to publishers that sign up to the program, hoping to generate more business for its subscription products that give publishers data about the sites using that content..More

 We would love to try out this product on Indian languages.
 Many of our articles get duplicated on blogs.

 There are good and bad aggregators.
 I am all for “good” aggregators (e.g Huffington Post but few don’t like it).
-And yes, I want them to make money too, otherwise what is their incentive.
+And yes, I want them to make money too, otherwise, what is their incentive.

 If the aggregator can summarize my entire article in less than 100 words and the reader feels there is no need to visit my article then the fault is not with the aggregator but with ME.
-Either I am taking a lot many words to convey my message and/or except for the 100 words that was summarized by the aggregator everything else I have written was nonsense.
+Either I am taking a lot many words to convey my message and/or except for the 100 words that were summarized by the aggregator everything else I have written was nonsense.

 Personally I would like quality bloggers and aggregators to use part of my content and link to me.
-But yes, there are may abusers who copy the entire article and don’t even give credit to the original publisher.
+But yes, there are many abusers who copy the entire article and don’t even give credit to the original publisher.